Hawaii releases names of 388 people still missing after deadly Maui wildfires

 The names of 388 people still missing after the deadly Maui wildfires two weeks ago have been released by officials in Hawaii.

-115 deaths have been confirmed following the deadliest fires in more than a century in the United States which largely destroyed the historic town of Lahaina.
+115 deaths have been confirmed following the deadliest fires in more than a century in the United States, which largely destroyed the historic town of Lahaina.

-Maui County officials asked that if anyone knows a person on the list to be safe and accounted for to contact authorities.
+Maui County officials asked for anyone who knows a person on the list to be safe and accounted for to contact authorities.

-The list was compiled by the FBI after an earlier log stood at a tentative 1,100.
+The list was compiled by the FBI after an earlier log stood at a tentative 1,100 people missing.

 “We also know that once those names come out, it can and will cause pain for folks whose loved ones are listed,” Police Chief John Pelletier said in a statement.